Aquemini: Background

-In 1994, the duo released their debut album, Southernplayalisticadillacmuzik, which was recorded when members Big Boi and André 3000 were 18.
+In 1994, Outkast released their debut album, Southernplayalisticadillacmuzik, which was recorded when the rappers Big Boi and André 3000 were 18.
 Bolstered by the success of "Player's Ball", the record established Outkast as prominent figures in the Southern hip hop scene.
 After the album was certified platinum, LaFace Records gave Outkast more creative control and advanced money for their 1996 follow-up album ATLiens.
 On ATLiens, André 3000 and Big Boi abandoned the "hard-partying playa characters" of their debut album in favor of personas that were more futuristic, and produced many of the songs on their own for the first time.
 Critics praised the group's maturing musical style on the record, which debuted at number two on the US Billboard 200 chart and sold nearly 350,000 copies in its first 2 weeks of release.
 The single "Elevators (Me & You)" reached number 12 and spent 20 weeks on the Billboard Hot 100 chart.

-After the release of ATLiens, André 3000 entered a relationship with neo soul singer Erykah Badu, who was part of a burgeoning movement in the urban music scene described as "more bohemian than ghetto".
+After the release of ATLiens, André 3000 entered a relationship with the neo soul singer Erykah Badu, who was part of a burgeoning movement in the urban music scene described as "more bohemian than ghetto".
 André 3000 adopted a more flamboyant style of dress during performances in promotion of ATLiens that included large glasses, blond wigs, and marching band uniforms.
 Badu gave birth to his first child in November 1997, which presented new artistic inspiration for the rapper.